“Labor Omnia Vincit” McKay Law

 Helmet Laws Vary by State

 Helmet laws vary by state.
-Some states have universal helmet laws; others require them only for certain riders; no helmet requirements.
+Some states have universal helmet laws; partial helmet laws; no helmet requirements.

 Helmet Use and Comparative Fault

-Even where helmet use isn’t required by law, Defense leverages helmet non-use.
+Even where helmet use isn’t required by law, Defense argues comparative fault for not wearing helmets.

 Helmet Use Where Legally Required

-In states with mandatory helmet laws, absence of a helmet can reduce recovery.
+In states with mandatory helmet laws, helmet non-use can reduce damages.

 Helmet Standards and Quality